-When a report is received by UTRGV, the University through the Title IX Coordinator, a Deputy Title IX Coordinator or a Responsible Employee, will first urge the student, staff and faculty to attend immediately to any medical needs.
-The person making the report is provided information as to medical resources and related support service resources.
-The complainant, the person making the report, will also be informed of his or her right to file a police report or file a disciplinary complaint against the respondent, the person accused of misconduct, and may be given a copy of ADM 03-300, the sexual misconduct policy.
-If desired, the Title IX Coordinator or a Deputy Coordinator will also help that person contact the University Police or the Office for Victim Advocacy and Victim Prevention.
+When a report is received by UTRGV, the University through the Title IX Coordinator, a Deputy Title IX Coordinator or a Title IX Responsible Employee, will first urge the student, staff and faculty to attend immediately to any medical needs.
+The person making the report is provided information as to medical resources and related support service resources in writing.
+The complainant, the person making the report, will also be informed of his or her right to file or decline to file a police report or file a disciplinary complaint against the respondent, the person accused of misconduct, and may be given a copy of ADM 03-300, the sexual misconduct policy, in writing.
+If desired, the Title IX Coordinator or a Deputy Coordinator will also help that person contact the University, local police or the Office for Advocacy and Victim Prevention.